 Faith and Spiritual Affairs

-Faith and spiritual affairs is dedicated to informing faith and spiritual communities about behavioral health care services and reducing the stigma of behavioral health concerns.
-By partnering and collaborating with faith and spiritual communities, city agencies, stakeholders, DBHIDS will develop ways to provide health care to the community.
+Mission: Faith and Spiritual Affairs Advisory Board is dedicated to engaging faith and spiritual communities about behavioral health wellness, supports and services, and reducing the stigma associated with behavioral health concerns.
+By collaborating and advocating with faith and spiritual communities, city agencies, and stakeholders, DBHIDS will enhance ways to provide healthcare to Philadelphia communities.

 About Faith and Spiritual Affairs (FSA)

-FSA utilizes the public health approach to educate communities of faith with Evidence Based trainings, workshops and conferences with a focus on educating communities of faith on signs and symptoms of behavioral health along with local behavioral health resources and programs.
+FSA utilizes the public health approach to educate communities of faith with evidence-based trainings, workshops, and conferences with a focus on educating communities of faith on signs and symptoms of behavioral health issues along with local behavioral health resources and programs.

-The success of FSA in the community is due largely to the diversity and support of the FSA advisory board which is comprised of clergy from diverse religions, agnostics, academics, providers and grassroots organizations who are committed to opening their doors to DBHIDS staff and stakeholders to provide supports to communities of faith.
+The success of FSA in the community is due largely to the diversity and support of the FSA advisory board which is comprised of clergy from diverse religions as well as agnostics, academics, providers, and representatives of grassroots organizations who are committed to opening their doors to DBHIDS staff and stakeholders to provide supports to communities of faith.

 One of the more successful trainings utilized in the faith community is Mental Health First Aid (MHFA).
 Trainings have taken place in churches, mosques, and synagogues giving members of our faith communities additional tools to support individuals in crisis or experiencing behavioral health challenges.
-Additionally, several clergy from the Christian, Muslim and Jewish community are MHFA instructors.
+Several clergy from the Christian, Muslim, and Jewish community are MHFA instructors.

 Annual Faith-Based Conference

-The annual conference is an example of a successful model of bringing awareness, education and resolution to the community on issues and challenges which may impact individuals.
-Over the past ten years more than 3,000 people from the faith, provider community and individuals with lived experiences have attended the conference.
-The attendees have been afforded the opportunity of experiencing workshops presenters who are experts in the field of trauma, behavioral health services, incarceration, reentry, children’s services, intellectual disabilities, HIV/AIDS, violence reduction and services for the ageing.
+The annual Faith and Spiritual Affairs conference is an example of a successful model of bringing awareness, education, and resolution to the community on issues and challenges which may impact individuals.
+Over the past 10 years, more than 3,000 people from the faith and provider community and individuals with lived experiences have attended the conference.
+The attendees have had the opportunity to experience workshops presenters who are experts in the field of trauma, behavioral health services, incarceration, re-entry, children’s services, intellectual disabilities, HIV/AIDS, violence reduction, and services for the aging.